-HBO let AndACTION know they had created a "Confirmation" companion video about the impact of sexual harassment reporting in the workplace as a result of law professor Anita Hill's testimony.
+HBO let AndACTION know they created a "Confirmation" companion video about the impact of sexual harassment reporting in the workplace as a result of law professor Anita Hill's testimony.
 To reach audiences which care deeply about combating harassment and changing policies on the books, AndACTION worked with UltraViolet to write a Facebook post and tweets linking to the video and educating their audience about the importance of sexual harassment awareness, as well as a reminder to watch the film.

 ABOUT THE FILM:

 “Confirmation” is a political thriller produced by HBO depicting Anita Hill’s testimony about allegations of sexual harassment by her former employer Clarence Thomas at his Supreme Court nomination hearing.
 Starring Kerry Washington as Anita Hill and Wendell Pierce as Clarence Thomas, “Confirmation” underscores how Anita Hill was vilified for speaking out and reminds viewers that sexual harassment — and the potential consequences for women who report it — is as pervasive as ever, despite the way Hill’s 1991 testimony changed American perceptions of workplace equality and gender politics.

 - Spotlight a problem: Sexual harassment is still an issue faced by women every day.